Genetic Counseling (GEN)

 Prerequisites: Matriculation to third semester of MS genetic counseling program.

-Supervised clinical experiences in genetic counseling: case preparation, risk assessment and intervention, psychosocial assessment and support, identification of testing and support resources for patients, skill development.
+Supervised fieldwork experiences in genetic counseling including but not limited to: case preparation, risk assessment and intervention, psychosocial assessment and support, identification of testing and support resources for patients, skill development and application across subspecialties.

-Prerequisites: Matriculation to second year of MS genetic counseling program.
+Prerequisites: Matriculation to second year of M.S. in Genetic Counseling program.

-Supervised clinical experiences in genetic counseling: case preparation, risk assessment and intervention, psychosocial assessment and support, identification of testing and support resources for patients, skill development.
+Supervised fieldwork experiences in genetic counseling including but not limited to: case preparation, risk assessment and intervention, psychosocial assessment and support, identification of testing and support resources for patients, skill development and application across subspecialties.

-Prerequisites: Matriculation to second year of MS genetic counseling program.
+Prerequisites: Matriculation to second year of M.S. in Genetic Counseling program.

 GEN 720 Peer Supervision in Genetic Counseling 1